Congratulations Class of 2023!

 MPH, International Health and Development, Tulane University School of Public Health and Tropical Medicine

-BA, Psychology, Macalester College
+BA, Psychology and French, Macalester College

 Biography